IceLuna/Eagle/docs/source/assets/entity.rst

 This asset type represents an entity which you can modify by using `Entity Editor`.
 It allows you to setup an entity beforehand which can be used to spawn entities at runtime or in the editor.
+If you want to spawn it in the editor, just drag & drop it onto the viewport.

 .. note::